kevinbeaty/hamburger/README.md

  */
 function concatFiles(dir){
   // Call hamburger with no args to start a chain
-  // This returns a function that accepts tasks to
+  // which returns functions that accept tasks to
   // run.
 The returned function will continue returning
   // functions until called with no arguments.
 Once
   // called with no arguments, the tasks will be run in
-  // order defined threading the result of each function
+  // the order defined threading the result of each function
-  // call as the the first argument of the next function return hamburger()
+  // call as the the first argument of the next task return hamburger()

     // If the first argument in a task is not a function
     // it is resolved as a Promise.
 Once resolved, it is
-    // threaded into the first argument of the next function
+    // threaded into the first argument of the next task
-    // Here `dir` is a String, so it is resolved directly
+    // Here `dir` is a String, so it is resolved directly.
-    // into the first argument of the next task
     (dir)

     // The first argument is a function, so it is called